epfl-lara/stainless/core/src/sphinx/installation.rst

 Usage within an sbt Project
 ---------------------------

-Setting up an sbt build file to use Stainless is a simple 4-step procedure:
+Setting up an sbt build file to use Stainless is a simple 4-step procedure that avoids the need to explicitly build stainless itself.

 1. Start by installing an external solver (see Section ":ref:`smt-solvers`").